jumpnow/jumpnowtek-site/_posts/2014-11-30-FreeBSD-Duovero-build-workstation-setup.md

 The workstations run `10.1 RELEASE`, but I'm using `11.0 CURRENT` source for the *Duoveros*.

 I'm keeping the `CURRENT` source in my home directory.

 Fetch it like this.

     scott@fbsd:~ % svn co https://svn0.us-east.freebsd.org/base/head ~/src-current

-The FreeBSD arm code is progressing rapidly, so you'll want to periodically update
+The FreeBSD arm code is progressing rapidly, so you'll want to update regularly

     scott@fbsd:~ % cd ~/src-current
 	scott@fbsd:~/src-current % svn up